demisto/content-docs/docs/concepts/demisto-sdk.md

 #### Examples and Use Cases:
  - Zip a pack:
     ```buildoutcfg
-    demisto-sdk zip-packs -i Campaign -o "DestinationDir"
+    demisto-sdk zip-packs -i Campaign -o someDir/zippedPacks
     ```
-   This will zip the `Campaign` pack into Campaign.zip file in the `DestinationDir` directory.
+   This will zip the `Campaign` pack into Campaign.zip file in the `someDir/zippedPacks` directory.

  - Zip and upload a whole pack to the Marketplace:
     ```buildoutcfg
-    demisto-sdk zip-packs -i Campaign -o "DestinationDir" -u
+    demisto-sdk zip-packs -i Campaign -o someDir/zippedPacks -u
     ```
    This will zip, upload and install the pack `Campaign` in the preset XSOAR server's Marketplace.